Becoming a dog walker is an awesome way to make money with a job that makes you happy.

 With over 125,000 dog walkers listed on their site, Petsitter allows you to post yourself and be chosen out of the group.

-Of course, customers can refine their choice until they find the walker they which to choose (hopefully you!) and then begin contact with their choice.
+Of course, customers can refine their choice until they find the walker they like (hopefully you!) and then begin contact with their choice.

 For less than $1 a week you are able to promote and advertise yourself as a dog walker as well as any other services you may provide.